addi1402/typicode-post-actions/README.md

 - [ ] Move Redux Folder out of App Router
 - [ ] Add Background Pattern
 - [x] Add Home Navigation to Logo

+#### Bugs
+- [ ] Deleting all posts causes a fresh batch of posts
+- [ ] After adding a set of new posts, deleting one deletes all new posts
+- [ ] ADD Functionality does not pass "user" properly